truenas/middleware/src/middlewared/middlewared/apidocs/templates/websocket/events.md

         "msg": "unsub"
     }

-No response is sent by the server for this call.
-With this example, we are un-subscribing from the `reporting.realtime` event we subscribed to above.
-The `id` is the same value which we sent when subscribing to the event.
+The server does not send a response for this call.
+This example unsubscribes from the `reporting.realtime` event that was subscribed to above.
+The `id` is the same value sent when subscribing to the event.